AenuHub/PySnake/README.md

 ### Possible Future Improvements
 - Add levels or speed increases as the game progresses.
 - Include additional obstacles or power-ups.
-- Implement a leaderboard for high scores.
+- Implement a method for saving and displaying high scores. ✅
+- Add a custom theme or color scheme.

 ## Contributions
 Contributions are welcome!
 Feel free to open issues or submit pull requests to improve the project.